Azure/Azure-AI-Content-Safety-Private-Preview/PP II Doc.md

 The response code should be `201` and the URL to get the created list should be contained in the header, named **Location**

-### Step 2.
-Add or modify a term to a term list
+### Add or modify a term in the list

-> **_📘 NOTE:_**
+> **NOTE:**
 >
-> There will be some delay after you add or edit a term until it takes effect on text analysis, usually **not exceeding 5 minutes**.
+> There will be some delay after you add or edit a term before it takes effect on text analysis, usually **not exceeding 5 minutes**.
->

 1. Use method **PATCH**.
 2. The relative path should be "/text/lists/{listId}/items/{itemId}?api-version=2022-12-30-preview".
 3. In the **listId** parameter, enter the ID of the list that you want to add (in our example, **1234**).
 4. In the **itemId** parameter, enter the ID of the term (in our example, **01** )
-5. In the **language** parameter, enter the Language code (ex. "en", "fr") defined by BCP 47.
+5. In the **language** parameter, enter the language code (for example, `"en"`, `"fr"`) defined by BCP 47.
 If you did not mention the language code, by default, we will detect all supported languages. **For this release, we only support English.**
-6. Substitute [Endpoint] with your endpoint.
+6. Substitute `<Endpoint>` with your endpoint.
-7. Paste your subscription key into the **Ocp-Apim-Subscription-Key** field.
+7. Paste your subscription key into the `Ocp-Apim-Subscription-Key` field.
 8. Enter the following JSON in the **Request body** field, for example:

 ```json